-Look at your pay stub and note the amount of gross income you receive.
+Look at your pay stub and note the amount of gross pay you receive.
 If you receive a set salary, your gross income is the same amount each paycheck.
-If you receive an hourly wage, use a pay stub that reflects the number of hours you work on average.
+If you are an hourly employee, use a pay stub that reflects the number of hours you work on average.

-Multiply your single paycheck gross-income by the number of times you receive a paycheck each month.
+Multiply your single paycheck gross income by the number of times you receive a paycheck each month.
 If you are paid weekly, multiply the paycheck amount by 4.3, and if you receive a bi-weekly check, then you need to multiply the paycheck amount by 2.17.
-When you are paid on a semi-monthly basis, multiply your paycheck amount by 2.
+When you are paid semi-monthly, multiply your paycheck amount by 2.
 The end result is your gross income for the month.
-Luckily, there are online calculators you can use that perform the calculations for you, and let you know your gross monthly income with very little effort.
-You only need to know the amount you're paid, and the frequency of your paychecks.